bijayabha/Java-RestfulWithH2Database/README.md

 This is a practice program for Restful API.

 Technologies used:
-Java
+Java,
-Javax-ws
+Javax-ws,
-HTML
+HTML,
-CSS
+CSS,
-Javascript
+Javascript,
-PostgreSQL
+PostgreSQL,
 Tomcat8 server

 How to test the project?

-1. Import the project from git repository: https://github.com/bijayabha/Java-Restful
+1. Import the project from git repository: https://github.com/bijayabha/Java-Restful.

 2. Create the table named employee in postgreSQL database or any other CREATE TABLE public.employee
 (